 To mount the walls, I held each one up making sure that it was square and used 3 in screws to screw it into the base frame.
 I then screwed the wall frames together.

-I then placed a 2×4 against the front of the playhouse lining the top corner up with the outside each of the 24 inch board.
-I place two brad nails in to hold it in place while I traced the the cut angle for the roof line and the bird’s mouth cut for the bottom roof edge.
+Next, I placed a 2×4 against the front of the playhouse lining the top corner up with the outside each of the 24 inch board.
+Then I placed two brad nails in to hold it in place while I traced the the cut angle for the roof line and the bird’s mouth cut for the bottom roof edge.
 I removed the board and cut.
-I then used this board as a template to cut 5 more.
+Then I used this board as a template to cut 5 more.
 I would recommend cutting these at an angle on the ends to be vertical/parallel with the walls of the playhouse.
 The length of mine ended up being 63 inches on the bottom side.

 Using 3 in screws, I installed two of these flush with the front and the back sides of the playhouse.
 I then screwed the remaining two boards center between the front and back walls.
 For some extra support I cut short pieces to support between the center vertical board and the roof edges (not shown in photos below).
 I also used up my scraps to add in some shelves between studs on the walls!